Last Updated on June 18, 2024

 Furthermore, if an organization incorporates entities across the globe, each country possesses its own range of employment-based visas, business visas, work permits and more with varying requirements.

-Some organizations may choose to only sponsor employees for some of these temporary visas, work permits or permanent applications like green cards.
-HR and mobility teams should understand how the requirements of each visa fit within their organization’s needs, as well as their budget and resource capacities.
-Leveraging knowledge resources – like those offered by Envoy Global – and the advisement of immigration legal counsel are great strategies for HR teams to assess these questions for their organization.
+Some organizations may choose to sponsor employees only for some of these temporary visas, work permits, or permanent applications like green cards.
+HR and mobility teams should understand how the requirements of each visa fit within their organization’s needs, budget and resource capacities.
+Leveraging knowledge resources—like those offered by Envoy Global—and the advisement of immigration legal counsel are great strategies for HR teams to assess these questions for their organization.

 What are the perk packages?